Donbas: Soviet period (1919–1941)

-Along with other territories inhabited by Ukrainians, the Donbas was incorporated into the Ukrainian Soviet Socialist Republic in the aftermath of the Russian Civil War.
-Cossacks in the region were subjected to decossackisation during 1919–1921.
+However, Ukrainization in Donbas was conducted at a smaller scale than in other regions, and by 1933 the policy had been abandoned, starting a new wave of Russification and repressions against Ukrainian activists.
 Ukrainians in the Donbas were greatly affected by the 1932–33 Holodomor famine and the Russification policy of Joseph Stalin.
 As most ethnic Ukrainians were rural peasant farmers, they bore the brunt of the famine.